Location Chanthabouly, Vientiane, Laos

 English Reading: Level 5, Writing: Level 5, Speaking: Level 5

 Open to Canadian Citizens and Permanent Residents of Canada only

 We are looking for a volunteer with English teaching experience and basic skills in Microsoft Word and PowerPoint to help support the staff of the Institute of Foreign Affairs.
 As a volunteer, you will develop and deliver English classes to Lao government officials working in various ministries and agencies; assist in developing and updating the training and curriculum of IFA’s English and IT trainers; improve IFA's staff knowledge of IT terminology (in English) ;and support TESOL training initiatives for local staff.

 As a volunteer, you will:

--To deliver effective basic computer training to Lao government officials.
-Focus will be on general computer knowledge and programs such as Microsoft Word and PowerPoint, including English language used for computer-related tasks.
+-Deliver effective basic computer training to Lao government officials with a focus on Microsoft Word and PowerPoint, including English language used for computer-related tasks.